Teacher resources · Last updated: June 12, 2026

 As a next step, [Student] is encouraged to take on small classroom leadership routines, such as guiding a friend through our tidy-up jobs.
 At home, talking about how family members help one another will extend her understanding of contributing to a community.

-Self-Regulation and Well-Being — sample comments
+Self-Regulation and Well-Being — Communication of Learning comments

 Key Learning + Growth